CenterForMedicalGeneticsGhent/PREFACE/README.md

 - Example: ```./examples/config.txt```
 - Tab-separated file with at least four columns.
-- The name of these columns (passed as a header) must be 'ID', 'filepath', 'gender' and 'FFY'.
+- The name of these columns (passed as a header) must be 'ID', 'filepath', 'gender' and 'FF'.
     - 'ID': a unique identifier should be given to each of the samples.
     - 'filepath': the full absolute path of the copy number alteration files.
     - 'gender': either 'M' (male) or 'F' (female), representing fetal gender.
-Twins/triplets/...  can be included, yet they can only be labeled as 'M' if they are all male; if not, they should be 'F'.
+Twins/triplets/...  can be included if they are all male or female.
-    - 'FFY': the fetal fraction according to the number of mapped Y-reads.
-One can use any formula he/she believes performs best at quantifying the actual fetal fraction.
-This measurement will be ignored for female feti.
+    - 'FF': the fetal fraction.
+One can use any formula/method he/she believes performs best at quantifying the actual fetal fraction (PREFACE was benchmarked according to the number of mapped Y-reads, referred to as FFY).
+This measurement will be ignored for female feti during the supervised learning phase, unless the `--femprop` flag is given (see below).

 ## Model training